Periodicities for Taylor coefficients of half-integral weight modular forms: Quasimodular and almost holomorphic modular forms of half-integer weight

 which transforms as a modular form of weight $2$ on $\operatorname{SL}_2(\Z)$.
 More precise definitions follow below.

 The systematic study of these functions originates\footnote{Essentially the same concepts under slightly different names have been introduced independently by Shimura \cite{ShimuraQuasi}.} from work of Kaneko and Zagier \cite{KanekoZagier} on a theorem of Dijkgraaf \cite{Dijkgraaf}.
-Most recently, these functions (in integral weight) have received a lot of attention in the context of the celebrated Bloch-Okounkov Theorem \cite{BlochOkou,ZagierBloch}.
+In the last few years, these functions (in integral weight) have received a lot of attention in the context of the celebrated Bloch-Okounkov Theorem \cite{BlochOkou,ZagierBloch}.

 In this section, we record special cases of Lemma 1.1 and Proposition 1.2 of \cite{Zemel}, where Zemel generalizes the concepts of quasimodular and almost holomorphic modular forms to the setting of real-analytic modular forms, possibly with singularities, of arbitrary (real or complex) weights, arbitrary (vector-valued) multiplier systems for arbitrary Fuchsian groups.